Kriti Kharbanda On Rumours Of Dating Pulkit Samrat: 'That's For People To Find Out'

 Pulkit and Kriti first met on the sets of 'Veerey Ki Wedding' and since then, reports of their alleged link-up have been doing the rounds.

 On the work front, Pulkit and Kriti will be seen sharing screen space in Anees Bazmi's upcoming film, 'Paagalpanti'.
-Besides this film, the latter is also a part of Akshay Kumar's 'Housefull 4' which also stars Akshay Kumar, Bobby Deol, Ritiesh Deshmukh, Pooja Hegde, Kriti Sanon and Rana Daggubati.
+Besides this film, the latter is also a part of Akshay Kumar's 'Housefull 4' which also stars Akshay Kumar, Bobby Deol, Riteish Deshmukh, Pooja Hegde, Kriti Sanon and Rana Daggubati.

 Housefull 4 Posters: Kriti Kharbanda's First Look As Rajkumari Meena Will Leave You Spellbound!